monte-carlo-data/terraform-aws-mcd-agent/examples/agent/README.md

 make exec profile=<AWS_PROFILE>
 ```

-Note that is convenience command auto-approves the plan, and executes a test request.
+Note that this convenience command auto-approves the plan, and executes a test request.
 To review
 interactively please use `terraform plan + apply` instead.

 See [here](https://github.com/monte-carlo-data/apollo-agent) for agent usage and docs.
 You should be able to use any